PoochyEXE/PoochyEXE.github.io/pachinkremental/beta/README.md

 **Caution: Spoilers below!**

+### v1.7.1-beta (2021-05-28)
+* Add upgrades for the Hyper System's score multiplier and charge rate.

 ### v1.7.0-beta (2021-05-27)
 * Bumpers machine updates:
 	* Add an upgrade to combos which makes the base value accumulate with each hit.